 Our wider team of staff, key associates and dedicated contractors allows us to build a highly specialised skills set capable of dealing with any tasks, from bat surveys, archaeological assessments and heritage architects to tree surgery, landscape construction and ecology fencing/barriers.

-Matt began his career as a gardener with the National Trust, working at Scotney Castle, and then Gardens and Estates Manager at Sissinghurst in Kent.
-After 25 years with the National Trust he went on to establish Black Sheep Consultants, which specialised in the heritage landscape sector.
+Matt is a Member of the Chartered Institute of Horticulture and following 25 years with the National Trust has become a nationally sought-after consultant in the heritage landscape sector.
 Matt has particular skills in horticulture and historic landscapes, and in presenting them to a diverse audience.
-He is also a trained arborist and Chair of the Trustees at The Garden House, Devon.
+He is also a trained arborist and tree safety expert.
+He is currently Chair of the Trustees at The Garden House, Devon.

 Amanda recently joined the team following relocation to Cornwall.
 She is a Landscape Architect with over 18 years’ experience in both public and private sectors.
 She is experienced in multi-disciplinary team work on major developments, and in partnering contracts and frameworks.
 As Principal Project Development Officer at Nottinghamshire County Council, she has played a key role in some exciting projects, which range from master planning the Sherwood Forest visitor centre to colliery reclamation schemes.
 Fluent in end-to-end working on various types of project, Amanda has strong project management skills, and a good breadth of knowledge across environmental sectors, structure planning and development control.